mickem/nscp-docs/manual/checks.rst

  Checks
 #######

-Using NSClient++ is checks is also pretty straight forward but at the same time not.
+Using NSClient++ is checks is also pretty straight forward in modern NSClient++ versions.
+With version 0.4.3 we switched all old checks for a new check subsystem which is more uniform as well as more powerfull then the old.
+Thanks to a compatiblity layer most old command should still work (but there are some snags so be ware when uppgrading).

-Most check have what is refereed to as sensible defaults this means without arguments most checks will do "something" that is "sensible".
+Most check have what is refereed to as sensible defaults this means without arguments most checks will do "something sensible".
 This means that to get you started check_cpu will just work as-is.
 But when you need to do something slightly different you have to start to use the check expressions.

 It is important to note that NSClient++ has been around for a long time and the syntax for the checks has changed over time.
-With version 0.4.2 an effort was made to harmonize and rewrite this thus in all subsequent version the syntax is new but on the other hand the syntax is  the same in all checks and fairly future proof so hopefully the checks you write to day will be around for a long time.
-There is a lot of old out dated information about there about the old syntax which is: plain wrong so if you find something about max-warn, filter+ or such: just forget all about it.
+There is a lot of old out dated information about there about the various old syntaxes which is: plain wrong so if you find something about max-warn, filter+ or such: just forget all about it.

 Check basics
 ------------